jdhao/nvim-config/docs/README.md

 ## Terminal emulators

-Which [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) we choose to use greatly affects the appearance and functionalities of Neovim.
+Which [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator) we choose to use greatly affects the appearance and functionalities of Nvim.
-Since Neovim supports true colors, terminals that support true colors are preferred.
+Since Nvim supports true colors, terminals that support true colors are preferred.
 For a list of terminals that support true colors, see [here](https://github.com/termstandard/colors).

 For macOS, we can use [iterm2](https://www.iterm2.com/), [kitty](https://sw.kovidgoyal.net/kitty/) or [Alacritty](https://github.com/jwilm/alacritty).